mdlincoln/hypothesisr/README.md

 #> [1] "lDf9rC3EEea6ck-G5kLdXA"
 ```

-You may also retreive the data describing individual annotations by id:
+You may also retrieve the data describing individual annotations by id:

 ``` r
 hs_read("lDf9rC3EEea6ck-G5kLdXA")